 Divorce can be costly.
 A highly disputed divorce involving fights over child custody, property division, and alimony can drag on for months, resulting in hefty court costs.
 In most situations, each party is responsible for their own legal costs.
 However, one party in a divorce or family matter may be able to get the court to award attorneys fees and/or court costs to be paid by the other party.

-If you have questions about getting the other party to pay for the legal costs of a court battle or want to know more about divorce in Missouri, contact the Joshua Wilson Law Firm today.
+If you have questions about getting the other party to pay for the legal costs of a court battle or want to know more about divorce in Missouri, contact the Higher Level Legal Law Firm today.

 Who Pays the Court Costs in a Missouri Divorce